-The pilot program took shape while a commission tasked with examining the future force structure of the Army was also deeply examining ways to make greater use of multi-component units, made of both full-time troops and reservists.
+The pilot program took shape while at the same time a commission tasked with examining the future force structure of the Army was also deeply examining possible ways to make greater use of multi-component units, made of both full-time troops and reservists.

 The congressionally established National Commission on the Future of the Army released its report Jan.
-28. The commission recommended that the Army take a much closer look at using multi-component units and implement a test pilot program.
+28. The commission recommended in its report that the Army take a much closer look at using multi-component units and implement a test pilot program. to test multi-component approaches.

 Even though there are challenges associated with multi-component units, the commission found they are one of "the best ways to develop one Army, especially if members of the units can train together in peacetime, and, if necessary, fight together in war."

-The commission looked at a number of alternative approaches, such as the Air Force’s Reserve-associate concept in which Reserve components and the regular Air Force share equipment.
+The commission looked at a number of alternative approaches, such as the Air Force’s Reserve-associate concept in which that has Reserve components and the regular Air Force share equipment.

 The Air Force-inspired associate unit concept is the model the Army is using to form its fixed-wing aerial intelligence, surveillance and reconnaissance multi-component units.